Narrawong River Area

 Distance from Nelson 15.6 km

 The Princess Margaret Rose Caves provide the last listed camp site along the river.
-This is a highly advisable overnight stay as tours of the caves are both fascinating and educational.
-A full range of accommodation options from cabins to tent sites are available. the site also has a kiosk and information centre.
 The site has no launch facilities but a large landing is provided.
 Prior to the Princess Margaret Rose Caves also marks the end of the recommended water skiing area and the beginning of the 8 knot zone begins down stream from the caves landing.

 Princess Margaret Rose Caves to Donovans Landing